Ahead of COP26 climate summit, world remains on a dangerous trajectory and financial pledges are falling short

 British Prime Minister Boris Johnson confessed Monday that he was “very worried” about COP26 failing.

-Asked about getting the world leaders to commit to net-zero emissions by 2050, Johnson said: “I think it can be done.
+Asked about getting the world leaders to commit to net-zero emissions by 2050, he said: “I think it can be done.
 It will be very, very tough, this summit, and I’m very worried because it might go wrong and we might not get the agreements that we need, and it’s touch and go.”

-The prime minister was speaking with schoolchildren Monday about climate change and the environment — and did so in front of reporters.
+The prime minister was speaking with schoolchildren about climate change.
 He said “peer pressure” was a good tool to wield, but he repeated, “It’s very, very far from clear that we will get the progress that we need.”

 These are some of the most pessimistic comments that Johnson — usually the buoyant optimist — has made.